How To Catch Any Fish

 The Amazon fisheries are generally accessed in one of three ways: fixed lodge, mothership, or floating tents/camping.
 The fixed lodges can offer good fishing but if water levels are off, which they often are, you could be stuck catching few if any fish.
 Motherships offer more mobility to go where water levels are optimal, although in very dry conditions they may not be able to access all areas.
 Floating tents/camping offers the most mobility and therefore the best shot at hitting things at the right time.
 If the fishing is not good, you can move.
 There is really no way to fish these remote areas on the cheap as many are in restricted Indian reservations and you could be in serious trouble if you just tried to go in there on your own.
 If you want to chase big Peacock Bass you need to resign yourself to the cost.

 Some of the other non-Amazon fisheries are much less sensitive to water levels.
 Lakes in Venezuela such as Guri or Camatagua offer year-round fishing although like anywhere they can run hot and cold.
 There are also significant security concerns in many parts of Venezuela.
 I lived there for 6 years and still have concerns, especially about Caracas.
 Florida has good year round fishing for the smaller Butterflies which are fun to catch and brightly colored.
 You can catch all you want in Lake Gatun, Panama but they are very small (see pic below).
+Brazil has some lakes with good numbers of small and medium size fish.

 Other Peacock Bass Resources